-Concerns have been raised about the loss of light to existing properties.
-A daylight / sunlight study has been submitted which predicts impacts of the proposal on individual windows against the standards set out in the BRE Guide to Good Practice - Site layout Planning for Daylight and Sunlight Second Edition BRE Guide 2011.
+The daylight / sunlight assessment undertaken predicts the impact of the proposal on individual windows against the standards set out in the BRE Guide to Good Practice - Site layout Planning for Daylight and Sunlight Second Edition BRE Guide 2011.
+This is a technical assessment and best practice for applications where there are potential impacts on 'light' to neighbouring properties.